Lagerpetidae: Classification

-The lagerpetids were typically considered relatives of the dinosaurs, as a branch of the group Dinosauromorpha.
+The first lagerpetid known to science is Lagerpeton, an Argentinian species described by Alfred Sherwood Romer in 1971.
+Romer noted similarities between the hindlimbs of Lagerpeton and small theropods, though he refrained from further conclusions.
+From the 1980s to 2010s, lagerpetids were typically considered close relatives of the dinosaurs, as a branch of the group Dinosauromorpha.
 The family was originally named Lagerpetonidae by Arcucci in 1986, though it was later renamed Lagerpetidae in a phylogenetic study by S. J. Nesbitt and colleagues in 2009.
-A clade of lagerpetids was also recovered in the large phylogenetic analyses of early dinosaurs and other dinosauromorphs that were produced by Baron, Norman & Barrett (2017).
-More recently, Muller et al. (2018) carried out the most comprehensive study on lagerpetid phylogeny, which assembled all lagerpetid specimens, taxa and morphotypes known so far into three of the most recent data matrices on early dinosauromorph/archosaur evolution.
-Finally, Garcia et al. (2019) added an unnamed lagerpetid (a new morphotype) to the data matrices used in the study by Muller et al. (2018).
+A clade of lagerpetids was also recovered in the large yet controversial phylogenetic analyses of early dinosaurs and other dinosauromorphs that were produced by Baron, Norman & Barrett (2017).
+More recently, Müller et al. (2018) carried out a more comprehensive study on lagerpetid phylogeny, which assembled all lagerpetid specimens, taxa and morphotypes known so far into three of the most recent data matrices on early dinosauromorph/archosaur evolution.
+A cladogram following the analyses of Müller et al. is displayed below:

-Cladogram simplified after Cabreira et al., 2016:
+By contrast, Kammerer et al. (2020), Ezcurra et al. (2020), and Baron (2021) recovered Lagerpetidae as the sister clade to pterosaurs, based on newly-described fossils of the jaw, forelimbs, and braincase.
+In these analyses, lagerpetids were still found to form a natural, monophyletic clade as the sister taxon to the Pterosauria.

-By contrast, Kammerer et al. (2020), Ezcurra et al. (2020) recovered Lagerpetidae as the sister clade to pterosaurs, based on newly-described fossils of the jaw, forelimbs, and braincase.
-Baron (2021) also recovered a similar result.
+In 2025, Garcia & Müller published the preliminary findings of a revised phylogenetic dataset focused on Triassic dinosauromorphs and their relatives.
+In all versions of their analysis, they found that lagerpetids formed a paraphyletic grade towards Pterosauria, closing a pre-existing ghost lineage between pterosaurs and their precursor.
+Their analyses recovered Venetoraptor and "Dromomeron" gregorii in a clade as the closest relative of pterosaurs.
+Faxinalipterus, which some previous studies regard as a lagerpetid, was recovered outside of the Pterosauromorpha as it does not have some of the characters associated with this clade.
+These results are displayed in the cladogram below: